tariqhamid/oose/README.md

 OOSE host.
 This file can be used as a reference to build into a more complex system.

-`nginx/nginx.oose.conf`
+`nginx/nginx.store.conf`

-This file is an example of what each OOSE instance needs to operate properly on the server.
+This file is an example of what each OOSE storeinstance needs to operate properly on the server.
 It is recommended that each OOSE instance uses its own IP address to make access more reliable.

+`nginx/nginx.prism.conf`
+An example prism configuration.

 `nginx/html`